 Traditionally, anyone seeking judicial review had to use the common law procedure of seeking the issue of a “prerogative writ”.
 A prerogative writ is formally an order from the sovereign (i.e. the King or Queen) to an inferior tribunal or court.
 The High Court now calls them “constitutional writs” (“writs”).
-There are three main types of writ which are relevant to judicial review: mandamus, certiorari and prohibition.
+There are many types of writ, but three main types of writ that are important in judicial review: mandamus, certiorari and prohibition.

 - Prohibition is an order to a tribunal, public body or official requiring it to cease proceedings.
 An order for prohibition should be sought where a body has failed to exercise its jurisdiction properly or failed to provide natural justice and its proceedings are continuing.

 - Certiorari is an order setting aside a decision (technically, the record of the decision-maker is removed to the court and the court then quashes the decision and expunges it from the record).
 An order for certiorari would be sought where a decision has been made unlawfully and the decision should be set aside.
 Generally an order for certiorari is sought in combination with an order for mandamus, i.e. an order for certiorari setting aside the decision and an order for mandamus requiring the decision-maker to make the decision again.